We Are Expert Employment Attorneys for Bonus Disputes

 It is hard to get a bonus if you leave the company before receiving it or you are fired for cause.
 In some instances, courts have ordered employers to pay full or partial bonuses if the employee met all the requirements of receiving the money and left the company just before they were supposed to receive the money.
 This order is usually given in cases in which the employee left the company on good terms.

 When to Call a Lawyer

 If you believe you have been denied a promised bonus or have not received in full what you have been promised, you will feel a sense of frustration.
 In some cases, employers can be reasoned with and the problems with getting your bonus resolved.
-In other instances, the denial of your bonus is an act of bad faith on the part of your lawyer.
+In other instances, the denial of your bonus is an act of bad faith on the part of your legal representation.
 You should not try to handle the matter on your own.
-You should call a Los Angeles employment lawyer.
+You should call a Los Angeles employment lawyer from Mann & Elias.

 Getting Justice and Your Bonus

-The first thing your lawyer will do is review your contract to determine if it contains language setting out the criteria and schedule of a bonus.
-If it does and your employer believes they can reverse themselves on a whim, bonus dispute attorneys Los Angeles know how to undermine whatever excuse they try to put forward.
+The first thing your legal counsel will do is review your contract to determine if it contains language setting out the criteria and schedule of a bonus.
+If it does and your employer believes they can reverse themselves on a whim, bring it to the attention of your legal counsel.
+They know how to undermine whatever excuse they try to put forward.
 Some employers act in bad faith because they believe they can get away with it; that employers will be too timid to go up against them and risk losing their job and a good reference.
 In cases like these, judges will not only force the employer to pay the bonus, they will also order employment protections for the plaintiff.